anyakatsevich/anyakatsevich.github.io/_pages/about.md

 ======

-Hi!
+Hello!
 I'm a math PhD candidate at New York University's [Courant Institute](https://math.nyu.edu/dynamic/).
 I am interested in the application of probability and stochastic analysis to diverse problems.
 So far, this interest has taken me in two research directions. <br>

 ## <strong> The Continuum Limit of Interacting Particle Systems</strong><br>